ramirezlab/AlzyFinder/README.md

 (Back to [Table of contents](#table-of-contents))

 The authors of the [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl) received public funding from the following funders:
-* Agencia Nacional de Investigación y DEsarrollo - Chile (Grant Number Fondecyt Regular 1220656)
+* Agencia Nacional de Investigación y Desarrollo (ANID) -  Fondo Nacional de Desarrollo Científico y Tecnológico (FONDECYT) – Chile (Grant No. 1220656)

 If you make use of the [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl) material in scientific publications, please cite our respective articles:
 * Pending....